SnowHana/decision-tree/notes.md

 > 0.4072
 ```

-Also, our accuracy score is pretty low as well, and this is probably because we don't throughly did this...
+Our accuracy score is pretty low as well, and this is probably because we don't throughly did this...

+I think this is due to dataset itself, because